-Behaviour is an Academy-wide issue, which begins with effective management of the students' transition from primary schools managed by a dedicated transition leader and Student Welfare Officer.
+Behaviour is an Academy-wide issue, which begins with effective management of the students' transition from primary schools managed by a Heads of Year and a designated member of the Senior Leadership Team.
 We believe that all stakeholders share responsibility for the development of an effective learning community.
 Within this general responsibility members of the Pastoral Team have specific responsibilities.